Artemis: Actaeon

 Artemis drives a chariot drawn by a team of deer next to the dying Actaeon.
 Attic red-figure volute crater, c.
 450–440 BCE by the Painter of the Wooly Satyrs.
 Louvre, Paris.

 Multiple versions of the Actaeon myth survive, though many are fragmentary.
-The details vary but at the core, they involve the great hunter Actaeon whom Artemis turns into a stag for a transgression, and who is then killed by hunting dogs.
-Usually, the dogs are his own, but no longer recognize their master.
-Occasionally they are said to be the hounds of Artemis.
+The hunter Actaeon is turned into a stag by Artemis, as punishment for a transgression, and is then killed by hunting dogs.
+Usually, these dogs are his own, and no longer recognize their master, though they are sometimes said to be the hounds of Artemis.

-Various tellings diverge in terms of the hunter's transgression: sometimes merely seeing the virgin goddess naked, sometimes boasting he is a better hunter than she, or even merely being a rival of Zeus for the affections of Semele.
-Apollodorus, who records the Semele version, notes that the ones with Artemis are more common.
+In different sources, Actaeon's transgression is viewing Artemis naked, boasting he is a better hunter than her, or trying to rival Zeus for Semele's affection.
+Apollodorus, who records this last version, notes that the others are more common.

-According to Lamar Ronald Lacey's The Myth of Aktaion: Literary and Iconographic Studies, the standard modern text on the work, the most likely original version of the myth portrays Actaeon as the hunting companion of the goddess who, seeing her naked in her sacred spring, attempts to force himself on her.
-For this hubris, he is turned into a stag and devoured by his own hounds.
-However, in some surviving versions, Actaeon is a stranger who happens upon Artemis.
+According to Lamar Ronald Lacey's The Myth of Aktaion: Literary and Iconographic Studies, the original version of the myth most likely portrayed Actaeon as the hunting companion of the goddess, who, after seeing her naked in her sacred spring, attempted to force himself on her.
+For this, he is turned into a stag and devoured by his own hounds.
+In some surviving versions, though, Actaeon is a stranger who happens upon Artemis.